Bo-Li17/Getting-and-cleaning-data-course-project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 ## My Submitting Files
 ### run_analysis.R
-The R script to get and clean data, whose output is the tidy data required.
+Run the R script to read and clean data (befor running, download the data from the link above and unzip it in the working directory).
+The output is the tidy data(a .txt document) required.
 ### tidydata.txt
 The final result of the data.
 ### codebook.md